usb-c/STUSB1602/README.md

 Notes:
 ----------------
-- The USB-PD software stack has only been tested on STM32 with official USB-C test equipments to pass the USB certification, so it is only supported for STM32.
+- Support: The USB-PD software stack has only been tested on STM32 with official USB-C test equipments to pass the USB certification, so it is only supported for STM32.
-- STUSB1602 Linux drivers: not available
+- STUSB1602 Linux drivers: Not available
+- Optional features
+  - VDM messaging: Supported
+  - Alternate mode: Supported
+  - Data Role swap: Supported
+  - Power Role swap: Supported
+  - Firmware update over CC: Supported
+  - USB-C TCPI (Type-C Port Controller Interface): Not supported
+  - USB Fast role swap: Hardware feature Not supported